Altria (MO)

 Altria Net Debt Position

-With $12.76 billion of EBITDA over the last 12 months, we view Altria’s 1.7× net-debt-to-EBITDA ratio as safe.
-We also see its $513 million of annual interest expenses as appropriate.
+With $12.55 billion of EBITDA over the last 12 months, we view Altria’s 1.7× net-debt-to-EBITDA ratio as safe.
+We also see its $1.08 billion of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

 13. Is Now The Time To Buy Altria?

-Altria possesses a number of positive attributes.
-Although its revenue has declined over the last three years, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
+In our opinion, Altria is a good company.
+Although its revenue growth was weak over the last three years and analysts expect growth to slow over the next 12 months, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
 And while its projected EPS for the next year is lacking, its impressive operating margins show it has a highly efficient business model.

-Altria’s P/E ratio based on the next 12 months is 10.6x.
-When scanning the consumer staples space, Altria trades at a fair valuation.
+Altria’s P/E ratio based on the next 12 months is 10.7x.
+Looking at the consumer staples space right now, Altria trades at a compelling valuation.
 If you believe in the company and its growth potential, now is an opportune time to buy shares.